 4. Eat a Plaque-Fighting Diet

-• Drink Plenty of Water: Drinking water throughout the day helps wash away food particles and plaque.
-It also keeps your mouth hydrated, which is important for fighting plaque naturally.
+• Drink plenty of water throughout the day to wash away food debris and keep your mouth hydrated.

 5. Visit the Dentist Regularly